jackdaw213/Artistic-style-transfer/README.md

              [--enable_wandb]
     ```

-    The model was trained on an RTX 3080 10G for 10 epoches with Dataloader and AMP.
+    The model was trained on an RTX 3080 10G for 10 epoches.

     | Training setup      | Batch size | GPU memory usage | Training time |
     |---------------------|------------|------------------|---------------|